How to Write a Disaster Recovery Plan in 2024: Template + Examples

 • securing data

-• quickly recovering operations
+• quickly recovering connectivity and operations

 Next, identify what and who the plan applies.
 Typically, assets utilized by employees and contractors acting on behalf of the company or accessing its applications, infrastructure, systems, or data fall within the scope of the disaster recovery plan.
 In this case, employees and contractors are required to review and accept the plan.